 At the end of the lease period, the lessee returns the bus to the lessor.
-The lessor sells the bus for RM40,000 i.e. more than the residual value.
+The lessor sells the bus for RM 40,000, i.e. more than the residual value.
 The lease requires the lessor to pay to the lessee the difference between the net sales proceeds and the residual value.
-GST treatment is as follows:
+The GST treatment is as follows:

-- The lessee does not have to make any further payment to the lessor. - The lessor issues a tax invoice on the sale and accounts GST as his output tax:
+- The lessee does not have to make any further payments to the lessor. - The lessor issues a tax invoice on the sale and accounts GST as his output tax: